cph101/nuindie-pcb/README.md

 Upper controller: F5LMC
 ```

 I tried to look these up using a variety of databases, but was unsuccessful.
-As such, I have decided that developing an entirely new PCB centred around a ESP32-compatible controller.
+As such, I have decided that developing an entirely new PCB centred around a ESP32-compatible controller is the quickest step towards the completion of the project.